-Chi is a 2018 Pahara-Aspen Education Fellow, serves as the Board Chair & Trustee of the Great Minds nonprofit board, a member of CASEL Board of Directors, YouthBuild USA Board of Directors, Coalition for Career Development Center, FairVote, and FECOP Board of Directors.
-She also serves on the national advisory councils of the COVID Collaborative, More Perfect, SEL4US, Project Wayfinder, and Center for Reaching and Teaching the Whole Child.
+Chi is a 2018 Pahara-Aspen Education Fellow, serves as the Board Chair & Trustee of the Ibis Group nonprofit board, a member of CASEL Board of Directors, YouthBuild USA Board of Directors, Coalition for Career Development Center, FairVote, and FECOP Board of Directors.
+She also serves on the national advisory councils of the COVID Collaborative, More Perfect, SEL4US, and Project Wayfinder.

 She earned a B.A. in Psychology and an M.Ed. from UCLA, a Tier I Administrative Services credential from California State University, Dominguez Hills, Tier II Administrative Services credential from Loyola Marymount University, XPT Performance Breathing Certification and Oxygen Advantage Functional Breathing Certification.
 She is mom to three wonderful girls and resides in the greater Boston area.

 “In a world filled with noise, I’m grateful to help educators and young people learn strategies to quiet the mind in order to build knowledge.”

 Anne Contreras, MACP, MFTi is Director of Programs and a national trainer for Pure Edge, Inc., whose work centers around supporting administrators, educators, and younger learners with self-regulation tools to equip them in dealing with the many stressors that can be a part of our public education system.